Joseph Reed (politician): Military career

 In 1775, after the Battles of Lexington and Concord, Reed was appointed lieutenant colonel in the Pennsylvania Militia.
-When his friend George Washington was assigned commander-in-chief, Reed became his aide-de-camp.
+When his friend George Washington was assigned commander-in-chief of the Continental Army, Reed became his aide-de-camp.

 Reed is credited with creating the Pine Tree Flag.
 On October 20, 1775, Reed wrote a letter to Colonel John Glover of the "Marblehead Men" Regiment of seamen in the Continental Army, setting the design of the First Navy Flag, the Evergreen Tree of Liberty flag.
 Reed wrote: "What do you think of a Flag with a white Ground, a tree in the middle, the motto: "Appeal to Heaven"."

 Reed is credited with creating the Pine Tree Flag.

 In June 1775, Reed served as Adjutant-General of the Continental Army with the rank of colonel and fought in the Battle of Long Island.
 In this service he became one of General Washington's closest confidants; Washington wrote letters to him frequently and rarely traveled or made any substantial military decision without first consulting Reed.
-Because of his knowledge of the terrain of New Jersey, Reed was instrumental in the planning of the Battle of Trenton.
+Because of his knowledge of the terrain of New Jersey, Reed was instrumental in the planning of the Battle of Trenton, and his advice to Washington for rebel forces to be more direct heavily influenced the commander-in-chief's decisions.
 He fought in the Battle of Princeton and provided important intelligence in the Battle of Princeton back to Washington.
 He was involved in the second crossing of the Delaware, and fought in the Battle of Brandywine, the Battle of Germantown and the Battle of Monmouth.

 In December 1776, anxious to know the location of General Charles Lee's forces following the Continental Army's chaotic retreat from Manhattan, Washington opened a letter from Lee to Reed which indicated that they were both having serious doubts about Washington's decision-making and abilities.
 This was extremely disconcerting to Washington, as Reed was one of his most trusted officers.
 Washington and Reed maintained a working relationship in the army together, although Reed never had the same level of trust from Washington from that point forward.

 In 1782, Reed was accused of treasonous conduct during the war in an anonymous article published in a newspaper.
 Reed assumed the article was published by Colonel John Cadwalader, but others believe the author was Dr. Benjamin Rush.
 A pamphlet series was published in 1783 which defended Reed.